FujiwaraTakuya/Fujis-Endosoma/Endosoma/Pokemon TD6 Moves.md

 - Energy Ball - The user gathers a ball of energy from nature before firing it at a Target within line-of-sight, dealing 5 Magic Damage; if the move Hits, the Target must make a Disadvantage Test or suffer a -1 to their Magic Defence.

-- Leaf Blade - The user handles a sharp leaf like a sword and cuts a Target within Melee Range with a Standard Test, dealing 5 Physical Damage; for every 6 rolled during the Test, this Move deals 5 more Physical Damage.
+- Leaf Blade - The user handles a sharp leaf like a sword and cuts a Target within Melee Range with a Standard Test, dealing 5 Physical Damage; this Move can Crit.

 - Petal Blizzard - The user stirs up a violent petal blizzard around themselves and damages everything within a 10ft radius, dealing 5 Physical Damage to everything caught in the zone.